Barkhausen noise from formation of 360$^{\circ}$ domain walls in disordered permalloy thin films: Conclusions

-To conclude, our full micromagnetic simulations suggest that Barkhausen noise in Py thin films obeys neither predictions of nucleation nor front propagation models, but is instead a consequence of gradual formation of immobile 360$^{\circ}$ DWs.
+To conclude, our full micromagnetic simulations suggest that Barkhausen noise in Py thin films obeys neither predictions of nucleation nor front propagation models, but is instead a consequence of gradual formation of immobile 360$^{\circ}$ DWs via a sequence of abrupt magnetization rotation events.
 The criticality exhibited by the system appears to be disorder-induced such that the cutoff avalanche size is disorder-dependent.
 However, the "infinite avalanche" typically observed in Ising-type models for weak disorder is absent here.
-Instead, we observe smooth hysteresis curves for weak disorder, with progressively larger Barkhausen jumps as disorder is made stronger.
-This is a consequence of our Py samples not having any anisotropy, something that results in the magnetization reversal process happening in a sequence of gradual and localized rotations of the magnetization, highlighting the importance of using full micromagnetic simulations to properly capture the details of the magnetization reversal process~\cite{Herranen2019}, and calling for experimental verification of our results, e.g., using magneto-optical imaging~\cite{schafer2007investigation}.
+Instead, we observe smooth hysteresis curves for weak disorder, with progressively larger Barkhausen jumps as disorder is made stronger so that the critical disorder strength is approached from below.
+Disorder also controls the morphology of the ensuing 360$^{\circ}$ DWs such that for weak disorder almost straight DWs spanning the system are formed.
+Upon increasing the disorder strength, the DWs become increasingly rough, and finally form an irregular DW structure without clear, spanning 360$^{\circ}$ DWs at the critical disorder strength.
+The property of the Py samples not having any magnetocrystalline anisotropy results in the magnetization reversal process happening in a sequence of gradual and localized rotations of the magnetization, highlighting the importance of using full micromagnetic simulations to properly capture the details of the magnetization reversal process~\cite{Herranen2019}, and calling for experimental verification of our results, e.g., using magneto-optical imaging~\cite{schafer2007investigation}.